 The Imperial hotel is a modern hotel with very comfortable rooms and a big bathroom.
 Staff are super friendly and speak very well English.

-It’s a bit a bit out of the center of Kuching, however, it is barely a 10 rm ($3) roundtrip fee for a Grabcar ride and there are always cars available.
+It’s a bit out of the center of Kuching, however, it is barely a 10 rm ($3) roundtrip fee for a Grabcar ride and there are always cars available.

 Harbour View Hotel